sebader/teams-distributor/README.md

 More info on setting-up a Teams Live Event can be found [here](https://docs.microsoft.com/en-us/microsoftteams/teams-live-events/plan-for-teams-live-events).

 The following solution covers this challenge by automatically distributing the Live Event URLs to the users from a unique URL.
 By default, this is the URL of Azure Front Door, e.g. `myliveevent.azurefd.net`, instead of a URL to the Teams Event directly.
-To achieve this load balancing, APIM Management is being used to randomly and evenly redirect client requests, using HTTP 302 status code, to one of the URL of the actual Live Event.
-Also, to manage the capacity and resilliency of the solution, we recommend to have a spare stream - e.g. for 100K participants, you'll need 0 streams (6 x 20K = 120K users max)
+To achieve this load balancing, API Management is being used to randomly and evenly redirect client requests, using HTTP 302 status code, to one of the URL of the actual Live Event.
+Also, to manage the capacity and resilliency of the solution, we recommend to have a spare stream - e.g. for 100K participants, you'll need 6 streams (6 x 20K = 120K users max)

 Note: The unique URL can be changed by either using a URL shortener like Bitly or also by adding your own custom domain to Front Door (e.g. `myliveevent.contoso.com`) - Check the documentation to [Configure HTTPS on a Front Door custom domain](https://docs.microsoft.com/en-us/azure/frontdoor/front-door-custom-domain-https)